 A massive amount of cognitive development takes place in the various learning centers that allow maximum time for hands-on play, exploration, and discovery.
 At the same time, this is an important time in children’s social and emotional development, as well.
 At Friends, the older two-year-olds are acknowledged for their accomplishments and are helped to feel increasingly competent and in control of themselves.
-Our teachers instill an attitude of “Yes, you can!” in each child.
 Since self-esteem comes from real accomplishment, allowing them to do things on their own is the best way we can help them develop self-confidence.
-When a child spills something, or when it’s time to clean up the toys, the children are given the opportunity to do it themselves with as little assistance as possible.
 Healthy social and emotional development is essential in children’s cognitive development.
 Daily activities in carefully-constructed learning areas allow for maximum intellectual learning.
 In addition, language development, which is part of literacy, is increased when children listen and talk to others (receptive and expressive language).
 Their vocabularies are greatly increased during this time in their lives!

 Before and after school care is provided for school-age students up to age 10.
 After school, they are given a snack and time to do their homework, along with any help they need.
 Then they have a mixture of individual and group activities, some self-directed and some coordinated by their trained teacher.
 Time is made for outdoor play on a daily basis, weather permitting.
 Without realizing it, they are still learning, even when the homework is done!

 In addition, Friends’ Summer Camp is a special time that keeps them active and learning during those weeks between one school year and the next.
 We choose an overall theme, and then we give the students weeks of fun, exciting activities to do that keep them learning, reading, and expanding their knowledge in many areas.
-They develop self-confidence and a love of learning.
+They develop self-confidence and a love of learning at daycare.